-Biola is a nationally ranked university and provides a premier education that integrates the Bible in over 37 majors and 75 academic programs.
+Biola is a nationally ranked university and provides a premier education that integrates the Bible in over 40 majors and 80 academic concentrations.
 For over 100 years, Biola has prepared students to impact the world for Christ in their chosen careers while fostering spiritual life transformation in an all-Christian campus community.

 Western Association of Schools and Colleges; professionally accredited by American Psychological Association, Association of Collegiate Business Schools, Association of Theological Schools, National Association of Schools of Art and Design, National Association of Schools of Music, and Commission on Collegiate Nursing Education.